 About the Godalming Performing Arts Festival

-Welcome to Godalming Music Festival which also includes Dance, Musical Theatre and Speech & Drama.
+Welcome to Godalming Performing Arts Festival which includes Music, Dance, Musical Theatre and Speech & Drama.

 We have many classes to cater for all ages and all levels of ability.
 Most classes are competitive, with a mark awarded but we also have non-competitive classes in most music sections which have no mark awarded.
 However, all entries receive instant feedback from an experienced professional who will also write a short report on each performance and which is presented at the end of each class.